Storm Front (album)

 Storm Front is the eleventh studio album by American singer-songwriter Billy Joel, released on October 23, 1989.
 It was Joel's third album to reach No. 1 in the U.S. and features "We Didn't Start the Fire", a fast-paced song that cataloged a list of historical events, trends, and cultural icons from 1949 (when Joel was born) until 1989.

 "I Go to Extremes", a song describing the ups and downs of his emotional life, placed at No. 6.
 Other songs that placed in the top 100 were "And So It Goes" (No. 37), "The Downeaster 'Alexa'" (No. 57), and "That's Not Her Style" (No. 77).
 The album was also nominated for five Grammy Awards.
 The album's cover depicts the maritime storm warning flag indicating wind forces 10–12, the highest intensity on the Beaufort scale.
 Joel has stated in recent Sirius XM segments that he was inspired by Peter Gabriel's 1986 track "Sledgehammer" for the "driving rhythm section" when he was writing the title track.
+The album was produced by Mick Jones of the band Foreigner, who was recommended to Joel by Eddie Van Halen.